 Feeling inspired?
 Try this juiciest turkey recipe (that’s not just for Thanksgiving).

 As a cupboard staple, white rice is high in carbohydrates, which help your body feel full.
-According to Toohey, it’s also "known to decrease the amount of time it takes to fall asleep due to having a high glycemic index."
+According to Takia, it’s also "known to decrease the amount of time it takes to fall asleep due to having a high glycemic index."

 Give fried rice a whirl on your next date night, or try the no. 1 best sushi takeout order according to dieticians.